yudinal/ios-strings-lab-1/README.md

 `replacedString = "R*plac* th* l*tt*r * with *"`

-## Question 14
+## Question 15

-You are given a string stored in variable aString.
-Create a new string called reverse that contains the original string in reverse order.
+You are given a string stored in variable `aString`.
+Create a new string called `reverse` that contains the original string in reverse order.
 Print the reversed string.

 ```swift
 var aString = "this string has 29 characters"